xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 A year and a half ago I posted [Cover my house with UniFi Wi-Fi]({{< relref "post/cover-my-house-with-unifi-wifi.md" >}}).
 The system has been running well since then.
 Recently I replaced the old AirPort router with an EdgeRouter X.

 The [EdgeRouter X](https://www.ui.com/edgemax/edgerouter-x/) is small, cheep and surprisingly capable.
-I'm not to fond of the EdgeOS admin interface, but it gets the job done.
+I'm not too fond of the EdgeOS admin interface, but it gets the job done.

 Getting the UniFi Security Gateway is an option but it's less flexible, more expensive and can not route 1 Gbit/s.
 It's easier to set up since everything can be done in the UniFi interface.